hughker/documentation/README.md

 - [Custom](onboarding/custom/README.md)

 ## Integration

-After installing one of our apps or preparing a custom integration additional steps might be required on your side:
+After installing one of our apps, or completing the initial setup tasks for the custom integration, there are a few additional steps required to set everything live:

 - [Shopify Private App](onboarding/shopify/integration.md)
 - [BigCommerce](onboarding/bigcommerce/integration.md)